oracle-cne/ocne/doc/application-management/application-management.md

 ### Installing Applications

 Applications are installed from catalogs.
 By default, the Oracle Cloud Native Environment Catalog is the source of applications.
+Applications may also be installed from the catalog named `embedded`, which is built into the CLI binary.

 Many applications can be installed multiple times.
 Each unique installation of an application is known as a "release".
 Releases are installed into particular Kubernetes namespaces.

 ```
 # Install the application